-AEMO did not directly address the methodology for the calculation of the compensation payable to directed participants under the Rules.
+AEMO's Rule change proposal did not directly address the methodology for the calculation of the compensation payable to directed participants under the Rules.
 The changes contained in the Rule Change Request would not directly affect the quantum of compensation for any of the categories of directed service.